Erikson's stages of psychosocial development: Care: generativity vs. stagnation (middle adulthood, 45–64 years)

 Generativity is the concern of guiding the next generation.
 Socially-valued work and disciplines are expressions of generativity.

 The adult stage of generativity has broad application to family, relationships, work, and society.
 "Generativity, then is primarily the concern in establishing and guiding the next generation... the concept is meant to include... productivity and creativity."

 During middle age, the primary developmental task is one of contributing to society and helping to guide future generations.
 When a person makes a contribution during this period, perhaps by raising a family or working toward the betterment of society, a sense of generativity—a sense of productivity and accomplishment—results.
 In contrast, a person who is self-centered and unable or unwilling to help society move forward develops a feeling of stagnation—a dissatisfaction with the relative lack of productivity.
+People in this stage consider what they are leaving behind for their posterity and community, as they are coming closer to the end of their life.
+The virtue that is related with this stage is care.
+In contrary, the maladaptive virtue is rejectivity.

+As shared in the quote above, productivity and creativity are announced as being related to generativity.
+Despite this relation, Erikson hopes that those two words don't take away from the main message.
+That message being that generativity is focusing on helping other people.
+Our society can sometimes hyperfixate on the idea that children need parents.
+Erikson shares and reinforces another view.
+Adults need children.
+The effort that is given to the children can help the adult become more mature.
+On top of that, as an adult is generative to youth, it can influence the children to return the favor when they grow up.